tersesystems/echopraxia/README.md

 Conditions can be used either on the logger, on the statement, or against the predicate check.

+> **NOTE**: conditions are a great way to manage diagnostic logging in your application with more flexibility than global log levels can provide.
+Consider enabling setting your application logging to `DEBUG` i.e. `<logger name="your.application.package" level="DEBUG"/>` and using conditions to turn on and off debugging as needed.

 ### Logger

 You can use conditions in a logger, and statements will only log if the condition is met: